rilustrisimo/gpm-launch-server/README.md

 ### Tracking Campaign Metrics

-- Open tracking: Uses a 1x1 transparent pixel in the email
 - Click tracking: Rewrites links to pass through the tracking server
 - All metrics are stored in Cloudflare KV for fast access

 ## Development